-In this article the words “hood”, “project” and “ghetto” will be used interchangeably.
+In this article I use the words “hood”, “project” and “ghetto” interchangeably.
 All projects are ghettos and hoods, but not all ghettos and hoods are projects.
-There are lots of shitty neighborhoods in the country—these are the ghettos and hoods—but you gotta be a special kind of broke to live in a place where the government subsidizes your rent and utilities so anyone can afford to live there.
+There are shitty neighborhoods all over the country.

 But I made it out.
 Survived is more like it because there are many things that can imprison you in the hood forever.
 I could have got a girl pregnant as a teen, got arrested, or got killed.
-I managed to avoid all these things and flourish as an adult.
+It wasn’t easy, but I avoided all these things.

-No matter what I do, there are some things I learned from living in that environment that I believe give me an advantage.
-Obviously this isn’t book learning, but rather the type of learning you can only experience, survive and say to yourself, “Never again.”
+I learned things from that environment which give me a significant advantage in civilized society.
+This isn’t book learning.
+This is the type of education you can only experience, survive and say to yourself, “Never again.”

 This dude just saved his cartoon life.

-Most people have trouble with this, and maybe it’s for the better but nothing in this world is safely and securely yours.
-It can leave you, be stolen from you, betray you or outright neglect you.
+Most people have trouble accepting the following: nothing in this world is safely and securely yours.
+You can be robbed, neglected or betrayed.
 Once you internalize this, you learn to value everything.

 I think this was the guy, but he’s a little too white.

-I’m not saying that people with money don’t do malicious shit, but I am ABSOLUTELY saying that they do less of it.
-While there are some evil people in the world that just want to fuck shit up and cause harm, most crime—and especially victim/violent crime—is committed for monetary reasons.
+I’m not saying that people with money don’t cause harm.
+But I am ABSOLUTELY saying that they cause less of it.
+There are purely evil people in the world but most crime—especially violent crime—is committed for monetary reasons.

 Crime does pay.
 That’s probably why the threat of prison rape doesn’t stop it.

 The thing about living in the projects is that everyone knows a lot about everyone.
-You know who’s mom is a crackhead, who’s mom is a ho that has a bunch of different kids by different men, who’s selling drugs or involved in prostitution, etc. You know who and by how much someone is fucked up.
+You know who’s mom is a crackhead, prostitute or drug dealer.
 While everyone in the projects obviously has a fucked up life situation, some people are WAY worse off.

-When you don’t live in a community like a housing project, it’s easy to believe that everyone around you has a better life or has less problems than you.
-But if you live in the hood, you know everyone else in the hood is fucked up and you really learn to appreciate little shit.
+If you don’t live in the projects, it’s easy to believe that everyone around you has a better life.
+But you know who’s fucked up if you live in the hood.
+This knowledge makes you appreciate little good shit that you have.